The Three Pillars

 Selection of Host Families

-All IUHPFL host families at the nine Program sites are vetted and selected by native onsite coordinators.
+All IUHPFL host families at the ten program sites are vetted and selected by native onsite coordinators.
 Host families are chosen on the basis of their willingness to help IUHPFL students assimilate to the host culture, learn the foreign language and uphold the Honor Code.
-The Program emphasizes finding suitable host families who wish to invite a U.S. student into their home as another member of the family.
+The program emphasizes finding suitable host families who wish to invite a U.S. student into their home as another member of the family.
 IUHPFL host families receive monetary compensation for their hospitality.
 All host families agree to follow the IUHPFL host family guidelines.